ziutek/emgo/README.md

 	../load-oocd.sh # This uses openocd

-To load binary build for running from flash (this erases flash and program it with new firmware):
+To load binary built run from flash (this erases flash and programs it with new firmware):

 	../load.sh flash